ziman/pictionary/README.md

 * add waaayyyyy more words
 * make interface nice and designery - pretend to know what you're doing.
 * All players should see who guessed correctly
+	* Currently a message goes out to all the players - but a distinction needs to be made for 'is correct' and 'guessed correct'
 * Drawer should get some points for making good drawings.
 	* Half points of first guess + 2*(guessers/players)/guessers